-We provide all group gear including: industry-leading day-backpacks fitted to your body; Kelty or Sierra Design sleeping bags (professionally cleaned prior to each trip); sleeping pads; trekking poles; cooking stoves; outdoor cookware, bowls, cups and utensils; bear spray and food-hanging gear; company-issued first-aid kit; satellite calling device.
+We provide all group gear including: industry-leading day-backpacks; Kelty or Sierra Design sleeping bags (professionally cleaned prior to each trip); sleeping pads; trekking poles; cooking stoves; outdoor cookware, bowls, cups and utensils; bear spray and food-hanging gear; company-issued first-aid kit; satellite calling device.
 We provide bear spray for each guest (18 years of age or older ).
 We will discuss and review bear safety with all guests before we get on the trail.

 - NOTE: We now have complete sleep systems available for sale.
 If you prefer to travel with a brand new sleeping bag, pillow and sleeping pad, we can make arrangements for that.
 You are able to keep and reuse those items after the trip, or we can make arrangements to donate those to charity.

 The following items are required (unless noted ‘optional’) for any guest on our trip—they are a must for safety and comfort.
 We hike in rugged terrain and weather conditions can change quickly.

 - Sturdy hiking boots, mid weight, lug-soled, height above the ankle, waterproof and ideally well broken in.
 Important note: Buy your boots 1/2 size to 1 size large to allow for feet swelling and thicker socks and be sure to break them in for at least 25 miles before you arrive.

 - Lightweight, closed-toed sandals or shoes such as Crocs (with straps) to cross streams and use in camp.
 Your hiking boots need to breathe (as do your feet) at the end of a long day of hiking.